Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 If you re-run class `Publisher` and retry the `moka info` command, you should see the manifest of the now initialized node on the screen.

-> A @Type node, once published, can be accessed by many
+> A Hotmoka node, once published, can be accessed by many
 > users, _concurrently_.
-This is not a problem, since @Type nodes are thread-safe and can
+This is not a problem, since Hotmoka nodes are thread-safe and can
 > be used in parallel by many users.
 Of course, this does not mean that there are no
 > race conditions at the application level.
 As a simple example, if two users operate
 > with the same paying externally owned account, their wallets might suffer from race